satverm/simple_hash_widget/README.md

 ## simple_hash_widget
-This widget can be used to generate hashes  using a gui The widget is generated using tkinter module of python and gashlub has heen used to generate sha256 hashes.
+This widget can be used to generate hashes  using a gui.
+The widget is generated using tkinter module of python and hashlib has heen used to generate sha256 hashes.
 ## How to use
 Somtimed you forget the password or some data which you want to remember.
 For security reasons you don't eant to write it where anyone can access it.